How to Cut and Install Quartz Counters

 Step 3 – Cutting Your Countertop

 If you plan to use a circular saw, secure your countertop on a cutting table.
 Lay the countertop face up to keep from scratching the finished surface.
 If you'll be cutting with a table saw, be sure the countertop is fitted securely against the saw guide.
-Attach to the saw a diamond blade, making sure it is held tight.
+Put on safety goggles and a face mask to keep any particles from getting into your lungs or eyes.
+Attach a diamond blade to the saw, making sure it is held tight.
 Line up the outside edge of the saw blade with the outside edge of the line you've drawn on your countertop.
 Be sure your saw blade is set to cut completely through the countertop.
 Keep a spray bottle filled with water within reach.
 Start the saw, and allow it to reach the maximum RPMs.
 Run the blade along the marked line and through the countertop.
 Spray the blade frequently with the water bottle.
 This will keep the blade cool and will help reduce dust that flies off the countertop.

 Step 4 – Attaching the Countertop